danielpozsar/grogupy/docs/source/_build/html/_sources/introduction.rst.txt

 Package
 -------

-grogupy is a Python package that can calculate and visualize magnetic interaction parameters.
+grogu is a Python package that can calculate and visualize magnetic interaction parameters.
 It can be run in a juptyer notebook or in a command line interface with the ability of GPU acceleration.

-Go to the :ref:`installation <quickstart>` page to install grogupy.
+Go to the :ref:`installation <quickstart>` page to install grogu.

 Command line usage
 ------------------

-grogupy contains  :ref:`command line scripts <tutorials>` to run simulations and to create automatic summaries based on high throughput data.
+grogu contains  :ref:`command line scripts <tutorials>` to run simulations and to create automatic summaries based on high throughput data.